How to Build Rapport on the Phone – With Examples

 Build Rapport on the Phone for Success

-Here are some suggestions for how to build rapport over the phone and what the contact centre can do to help them.
+Here are some suggestions on establishing and building rapport over the phone, and what the contact centre can do to help them.

 Rapport building is an integral part of the communication process.
 Lack, or absence, of rapport can fundamentally affect the outcome of any conversation.